-A recipient is left in a worse financial position after overpayment recovery than prior to the receipt of the overpaid benefits because the recipient reasonably relied on the amount of benefits, including the overpaid monies, to his or her detriment.
-To establish a change in position for the worse, the recipient must show that he or she spent the SSI benefits in a way he or she would not have but for the receipt of the overpaid benefits, not simply that he or she has spent the amount received.
+A recipient is left in a worse financial position after overpayment recovery than prior to the receipt of the overpaid funds because the recipient reasonably relied on the amount of payments, including the overpaid monies, to the detriment of the recipient.
+To establish a change in position for the worse, the recipient must show that the recipient spent the SSI payments in a way that the recipient would not have but for the receipt of the overpaid funds, not simply that the recipient has spent the amount received.

-Example of change of position for the worse:
+a.
+Example 1 of change of position for the worse

-A recipient purchases a residence because he could afford the residence based on the amount of the SSI benefit at that time.
-The recipient relies on the amount of the benefit, including the overpaid monies, to meet his financial commitment and is unable to withdraw from the commitment without incurring significant financial loss.
-In this scenario, the recipient changes his position for the worse as he purchased the residence on the basis of the SSI benefit amount at that time.
-The agency has now corrected his payment amount and would reduce it further if we collect the debt.
+James purchased a residence because he could afford the mortgage based on his SSI payment amount at the time.
+James relied on the amount of the SSI payment, including the overpaid monies, to meet his financial commitment and is unable to withdraw from the purchase commitment without incurring significant financial loss, and possible civil action.
+In this scenario, James changed his position for the worse as he purchased the residence based on his SSI payment amount at the time of the purchase.
+SSA subsequently corrected James’ payment amount and would reduce it further if we collect the debt.

-Due to receipt of the prior SSI benefit amount, did the recipient miss an opportunity he or she would not otherwise have missed if the benefit amount was lower?
+Due to receipt or notification of the prior SSI payment amount, did the recipient miss an opportunity the recipient would not have missed if the payment amount were lower?

-Due to receipt of the prior SSI benefit amount, did the recipient acquire something that he or would not otherwise have acquired if the benefit amount was lower?
+Due to receipt or notification of the prior SSI payment amount, did the recipient acquire something that the recipient would not have acquired if the payment amount were lower?